-- Only liberal arts classes will qualify for transfer credit. - Generally speaking, courses must have an equivalent at Dickinson.
-Exceptions include classes that focus on the culture and/or history of the country in which a student is studying. - Transfer credit will not be awarded for coursework that duplicates what a student has already completed at Dickinson. - Transfer credit is awarded only for classes in which a student earns a grade of "C" or better.
-However, all courses for which a student is registered will appear on the transcript, along with the corresponding grades. - Must be taken for a grade; pass/fail courses are not allowed.
+- for the year. - Only liberal arts classes will qualify for transfer credit. - Generally speaking, courses must have an equivalent at Dickinson.
+Exceptions include classes that focus on the culture and/or history of the country in which the student is studying. - Transfer credit will not be awarded for coursework that duplicates what a student has already completed at Dickinson. - Transfer credit is awarded only for classes in which a student earns a grade of "C" or better.
+However, all courses and grades will appear on the transcript, along with the corresponding grades.